 Despite decades of effort and billions of dollars spent, two thirds of people in sub-Saharan Africa still lack access to electricity, a vital pre-cursor to economic development and poverty reduction.
 Ambitious international policy commitments seek to address this, but scholarship has failed to keep pace with policy ambitions, lacking both the empirical basis and the theoretical perspective to inform such transformative policy aims.

 Sustainable Energy for All aims to fill this gap.
 Through detailed historical analysis of the Kenyan solar PV market the book demonstrates the value of a new theoretical perspective based on Socio-Technical Innovation System Building.
 Importantly, the book goes beyond a purely academic critique to detail exactly how a Socio-Technical Innovation System Building approach might be operationalized in practice, facilitating both a detailed plan for future comparative research as well as a clear agenda for policy and practice.
-These plans are based on a systemic perspective that is more fit for purpose to inform transformative policy ambitions like the UN’s Sustainable Energy for All by 2030 initiative and to underpin pro-poor pathways in sustainable energy access.

 "This book makes a hugely valuable, timely and action-oriented contribution to academic and policy debates about sustainable energy access in what is without doubt the most critical and insightful treatment of the subject to date.
 Bringing together hitherto unconnected fields of scholarship it moves well beyond the usual preoccupations with the technical and economic to productively explore some of the neglected historical, socio-cultural and political dimensions of energy access.
 Combining comparative empirical analysis with a very sophisticated and insightful conceptual framework concerned with national socio-technical innovation systems this book is essential reading for anyone seeking a more systematic understanding both of the specific challenges of enhancing sustainable energy access and of wider pro-poor green transformations." – Marcus Power, Professor of Geography, Durham Energy Institute, University of Durham, UK